I’ve been hearing that there are harmful chemicals in some of North Carolina’s water sources. Can you tell me more about this?

 GenX is a byproduct of the process of manufacturing the products mentioned above.
 This and other PFAS can get into water and air around the factories that use or dispose of these chemicals and sometimes persist through wastewater treatment systems.

-PFAS chemicals also are present in firefighting foams used by firefighters and military bases.
+PFAS are also present in firefighting foams used by firefighters and military bases to extinguish petroleum (fuel) based fires.
 The foam also directly travels into water sources.

 How do I know whether my water is safe?